Overhead Press (How To, Muscles Worked, Benefits)

-The Front Press has a number of alternatives that can be performed by simply changing the starting position and/or change the equipment being used.
-The following exercises are Front Press Alternatives that only require a slight change in starting position.
+The Overhead Press has a number of alternatives that can be performed by simply changing the starting position and/or change the equipment being used.
+The following exercises are Overhead Press Alternatives that only require a slight change in starting position.

 Seated Military Press

-By using a bench (typically elevated up to 90 degrees) you can easily turn a Front Press into a Seated Military Press.
+By using a bench (typically elevated up to 90 degrees) you can easily turn an Overhead Press into a Seated Military Press.
 The form essentially stays exactly the same outside of the difference in body position.

-A much less common Front Press variation is a Front Press from a seated position on the floor.
+A much less common Overhead Press variation is an Overhead Press from a seated position on the floor.
 This exercise is called a Z Press

 What you’ll quickly learn is that this position puts a much larger emphasis on core strength and stability (not to mention hamstring flexibility).